 UBC Algorithmic Fundamentals ETF Liquidation

-/EIN News/ -- RICHMOND, Va., Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Commonwealth Fund Services, Inc., Administrator to the ETF Opportunities Trust, has announced that due to factors such as limited asset growth opportunities, the ongoing operational costs and the current economic environment, the Board of Trustees of ETF Opportunities Trust (the "Trust") has approved a Plan of Dissolution (the "Plan") for the UBC Algorithmic Fundamentals ETF (NYSE Arca: UBCB) (the "Fund") based on the recommendation of the Fund's investment adviser, Ultra Blue Capital, LLC (the "Adviser").
+RICHMOND, Va., Feb.
+06, 2023 (GLOBE NEWSWIRE) -- Commonwealth Fund Services, Inc., Administrator to the ETF Opportunities Trust, has announced that due to factors such as limited asset growth opportunities, the ongoing operational costs and the current economic environment, the Board of Trustees of ETF Opportunities Trust (the "Trust") has approved a Plan of Dissolution (the "Plan") for the UBC Algorithmic Fundamentals ETF UBCB (the "Fund") based on the recommendation of the Fund's investment adviser, Ultra Blue Capital, LLC (the "Adviser").
 As a result, the Board concluded that liquidating and closing the Fund would be in the best interest of the Fund and its shareholders.

 The Fund will cease trading on NYSE Arca, Inc. and will be closed to purchase by investors as of the close of regular trading on Feb.
 13, 2023 (the "Closing Date").
 The Fund will not accept purchase orders after the Closing Date.